-Geoff mostly tweets about SEO, including auditing, with some commentary about food & drink, farming, and a bit of rambling nonsense.
+Geoff mostly tweets about SEO, including auditing.
 He uses Twitter to keep in touch with the SEO community and to see who’s doing good things.

 Miracle is Head of SEO at Erudite where she helps customers with organic search and conducts original research.
 She’s also a prominent voice in the SEO industry, speaking at events like Brighton SEO, and mentoring others.

 Miracle tweets about technical SEO, her professional journey, and speaking at events.
-She frequently uses Twitter to amplify the work of peers who share valuable insights which could help others in marketing.
+She often shares valuable insights which could help others in marketing.

 Judith worked in search before Google existed (25 years).
-She began her journey by working out how different search engines ranked things.
-Judith continued learning, researching, and ranking sites through domain names, links, testing, and pushing limits.
+She began her journey by working out how search engines ranked things.
+Judith continued learning, researching, ranking sites, testing, and pushing limits.
 She’s taken penalties, recovered from them, and helped a lot of businesses excel.